 The Company has formed an Audit Committee (the "Audit Committee").
-The Audit Committee is comprised of Chris Clark (Chair of the Audit Committee), Jason Flowerday and Stuart Fowler, all of whom are financially literate as such term is defined in NI 52-110.
+For the year ended December 31, 2021, the Audit Committee was comprised of Chris Clark (Chair of the Audit Committee), Jason Flowerday and Stuart Fowler, all of whom are financially literate as such term is defined in NI 52-110.
 Mr. Flowerday and Mr. Fowler are considered independent pursuant to NI 52-110.
 Mr. Clark is not considered independent.
 A description of the education and experience of each Audit Committee member that is relevant to the performance of his responsibilities as an Audit Committee member may be found above under the heading "Executive Officers and Directors - Biographies".
+Mr. Flowerday is not a member of the Audit Committee as of the date of this annual information form, as he resigned as a director of the Company on April 22, 2022.